The-mohitsharma/BIRD-Classifier-App/README.md

 # BIRD-Classifier-App
 This Repository Contains the Projects Developed in Andriod(java).
-The primary purpose of this project is to convert a tensor flow model into a tensor flow lite model and run it into the mobile application. so here I will take a tensor flow model from [the tensor flow hub platform] then convert it into a tf life model and download a model.tflite and import it into the android studio.
+The primary purpose of this project is to convert a tensor flow model into a tensor flow lite model and run it into the mobile application.
-Android Studio version: Dolphin|2021.3.1;

-**Flow chart of the app**;

 ## Tech Stack